compstorylab/sirius/README.md

 2. viola! you will see a network graph with options to explore with.

 <b>Note<b>:
-1. please use "_" as delimiters between features/variables name
+1. please use "_" as delimiters between features/variables name, for example, "feature1_feature2"

 ## Development
 If you would like to contribute to the development, WELCOME!

 Please make sure you have `npm` installed.
 We use typescript in this project.
-Please execute `webpack` to compiles typescript into javascript.
+Please execute `webpack` to compile typescript into javascript.

-Thorough docstring is required in development
+Thorough documentation is required in development